 The Company has received the final \$100,000 property payment on August 24, 2018.
-Subsequently, Battery Mineral Resources Limited delivered to the Company the Fabre Project technical reports detailing the \$450,000 in exploration activities on the 31 Fabre claims.
+Battery Mineral Resources Limited delivered to the Company the Fabre Project technical reports detailing the \$450,000 in exploration activities on the 31 Fabre claims.
 The Company has delivered to Battery Mineral Resources the duly executed transfer title documents to complete the 100% transfer of 31 Fabre claims subject to the Company retaining a 2.0% GMR.

-c) Other Projects
+c) Diamond Projects

 The Company holds a 100% interest in certain mineral claims in the Notre Dame du Nord area of Quebec.
 Certain claims are subject to a 2.0% NSR.
 The Company may purchase 1.0% of the NSR for \$1,000,000 at any time prior to commercial production of any mineral discovered on the claims and also retains the First Right of Refusal to buy back the remaining 1.0% NSR.
 In addition, the Company agreed to deliver 100,000 common shares one day prior to commencement of commercial production subject to regulatory approval.

-The Company has certain claims and holds an option to acquire a 100% interest in certain claims in the Porcupine Mining Division, Ontario.
-In addition, the Company has an interest in 2 mining licences in Sharpe and Savard townships, Ontario.
+The Company holds certain claims in Ontario and has 2 mining licences in Sharpe and Savard townships, Ontario covering the Lapointe Kimberlite.

-During the year ended February 28, 2018 the Company received mining tax credits of \$1,127 and wrote-down the remaining exploration and evaluation costs of \$9,007 on its Ghana Property.
+During the year ended February 28, 2019 the Company received mining tax credits of \$8,422.